lusavkaedu/YouTube_Scraper/README.md

 ## Features

 - **Customizable Searches:** The script allows for flexible search terms, including lists of terms or specific channel names.
-- **Time-bound Data Collection:** Set a starting date, and the script gathers data month by month, ensuring nmetadata on the maximum number of useful videos get harvested.
+- **Time-bound Data Collection:** Set a starting date, and the script gathers data month by month, ensuring the metadata on a maximum number of useful videos gets harvested.
 This is helpful to ensure that there is a thorough search, with key videos captured for each month in the past.
 - **Metadata Retrieval:** Video IDs, channel names, video name, number of likes, number of views.
 You can add more metadata as needed by altering the script.
 - **Efficient API Key Rotation:** Maximizing your data collection efforts, the script smartly rotates through several API keys to work around daily quota limits.